Back to TOC

-These all kind of go together and depend heavily on gravity, evaporation and the worms ability to move around in the bedding.
+These kind of go together and depend heavily on gravity, evaporation and the worm’s ability to move around in the bedding.

-If water isn't properly draining, then the moisture percentage will rise.
-If oxygen can't get in, then the bin will become too moist and anaerobic.
-On the other hand, if it becomes too dry then the food source may dry up along with your worms.
+If water isn't properly draining, the moisture percentage will rise.
+If oxygen can't get through, the bin will become too moist and anaerobic.
+On the other hand, if it becomes too dry, the food source may dry up along with your worms.

-The worms may also go into a hibernation or in search for another food source.
-You'll find out that keeping it moist is much easier than getting it too dry.
+The worms may also go into a type of hibernation or in search of another food source.
+You'll find out that keeping it moist is much easier than allowing it to become too dry.

 Watch my 10 min video on the DIY plastic worm bin and feeding worms.